“Set Your Goals – You Can Do It” by Joan Y. Edwards

 Brainstorm possible goals.
-Set time to reach the goals for December 31, 2018 or 12 months after you’ve made your list.
+Set time to reach the goals for one week, one month, or 12 months after you’ve made your list.
 List them all on a piece of paper or in a file on your computer.
 Let them sit overnight in your mind.
 Save file as Day 1 Goals for this year.

 Day 2 Read them over the next day.
 Delete any goals that you have already reached or revise them to be goals you really want to reach.
 Delete goals that you wouldn’t care if you reached it or not at the end of the year.
 You want your goals to be items you feel a strong yearning to reach.
 Save this file as Day 2 Goals for this year.